Geary Street, Park and Ocean Railway: History

 The company's operating franchise expired in November 1903, but it continued to operate and pay its fees to the city.
 Following the 1906 San Francisco earthquake, cars had actually operated in the few hours immediately following the tremor but were stopped until June due to damage at the power house.
 The company's operating permit was restored in 1907.
 In 1912, the city declined to renew the franchise and instead took over the right of way.
 The last day of cable operations by the Geary Street, Park and Ocean Railway was on May 5, 1912.

 The line was rebuilt into an electric streetcar line, forming the first element of the San Francisco Municipal Railway (Muni) that was to become synonymous with transit in that city.

-Muni replaced the street cars with motor coaches in 1956.
-Today, the bus routes that serve the Geary corridor are the most heavily used in San Francisco.
+Streetcar service on the new B-Geary line began on December 28, 1912, based out of a carhouse at Geary and Presidio Streets.
+Muni replaced the street cars with motor coaches in 1956, and the 38 Geary remains one of Muni's busiest bus routes, serving over 40,000 passengers per weekday.